 The first fellows will start in September 2022 but we expect to be able to accommodate later starting dates (Oct/Nov/Dec 2022) as well.

 To ensure that all resources and equipment are in place on day 1, we will coordinate with fellows 2-3 months before the fellowship begins and encourage them to solidify the first steps they will take.
 If there are experiments that can be outsourced before the program even begins, we will encourage them to do so.

-We are planning to run regular short workshops and we expect fellows to have rich interactions with each other on a daily basis, by the virtue of working right next to each other.
+We are planning to run regular short workshops and we expect fellows to have rich interactions with each other, by the virtue of working together.
 We hope these interactions will form the basis of life-long friendships and collaborations.

 Publication and intellectual property

 We expect fellows to publish their progress in two formats: regular technical reports throughout the fellowship and a final writeup at the end of it.